by Clay Flaherty | Section Head, JURIST Archives

 by Cody Harding | Assistant Editor, JURIST Archives

-This JURIST Feature is edited and maintained by the head of JURIST Archives Meagan McElroy.
-Please direct all questions and comments to her at firstname.lastname@example.org.
-Updated as of May 20, 2013.
+This JURIST Feature is edited and maintained by the head of JURIST Archives Meagan McElroy and associate editor Katherine Bacher.
+Please direct all questions and comments to them at email@example.com.
+Updated as of May 21, 2013.